-As much as I hate letting people get close to my eyes, I finally made an appointment with the optometrist to address two worrisome conditions.
-My vision had been getting blurry, and I also had a weird growth on my eye.
+I hate letting people get close to my eyes, but I finally made an appointment with the optometrist to address two worrisome conditions.
+My vision had been getting blurry, and I also had a strange growth on my eye.
 The growth had been there for years—and had never caused any pain—but if it could be treated simply with eyedrops, for example, I'd be all for it.

 I'd tried to find information online about this blister-like growth on the white of my eye, but the only thing I found were references to herpes of the eye.
 That was a bit alarming, to say the least!